The entire book appears at this link with chapters added after appearing online:

 fox left the henhouse yet?
 Over.”

 “Negative.
-Sitting along the forest.
-We are heading for the
+Sitting along Sherwood Forest.
+Heading for the

 happy hunting grounds.
 Stick to your guns.
 Will advise when the